PhPires13/sfdc-whitelist-ips-chrome/README.md

     - Enable `Developer mode` on the top right
     - Click `Load unpacked` on the top left
       - Select the repository root folder
+  - Might need a page refresh or browser restart

 ## Usage
   - Go to the `Security`/`Network Access` on Setup Home